anoma/namada-docs/specs/src/base-ledger/replay-protection.md

-In the next block we deserialize the inner transaction, check the validity of the decrypted txs and their correct order: if the order is off a new round of tendermint will start.
+In the next block we deserialize the inner transaction, check the validity of the decrypted txs and their correct order: if the order is off a new round of cometbft will start.
 If instead an error is found in any single decrypted tx, we remove from storage the previously inserted hash of the inner tx to allow it to be rewrapped, and discard the tx itself.
 Finally, in `finalize_block` we execute the tx: if it runs out of gas then we'll remove its hash from storage,